edmundmiller/edmundmiller.dev/content/posts/first-post.md

     CTL_T(KC_ESC)

-But it wasn&rsquo;t just enough to have it on my keyboards.
+But it wasn't just enough to have it on my keyboards.
 I needed this magic everywhere.

 After mentioning what I had done on the Doom Emacs discord one of them found a [guide by Danny Guo](https://www.dannyguo.com/blog/remap-caps-lock-to-escape-and-control/) to set this up on most systems.